srosser2/GA03-Derive/README.md

 ### Challenges

 - Using Bootstrap for the first time - some elements need to be re-styled e.g. register and login on mobile devices and profile page (flags and friends) on all devices.
+- Using React Hooks on a larger scale project - this was initially a challenge but after some time, it became much easier and I enjoyed using newer techniques.

 ### Future development plans

-- Automated unit testing & front end testing
+- More automated unit testing & front end testing
 - Pagination for all countries
 - For comments, change state of button between like and dislike, dependent on user action.
 - Change password function